Simon Jinks

 Craig Young

-Full Time Instructor
+Full Time Instructor and USV Project Lead

 The majority of Craig’s time at sea has been in the sail training sector, both in the UK and further afield.
 He has skippered several traditional and modern rigged vessels of different sizes and sailed in the deck team on larger square-rigged vessels.
 Making a move to spend more time ashore, Craig spent some time working in the office for a sail training organisation, focussing on staff training and wellbeing, vessel compliance and the development of a safety management system before joining the SeaRegs team to develop his instructing skills and expand his knowledge of the industry in August 2022.